wormhole-foundation/docs.wormhole.com/docs/multigov/architecture.md

     W -.-> |Queries voting weight| C2
 ```

-This architecture ensures that Multi-Gov can operate securely and efficiently across multiple chains, allowing for truly decentralized and cross-chain governance while maintaining a unified decision-making process.
+This architecture ensures that MultiGov can operate securely and efficiently across multiple chains, allowing for truly decentralized and cross-chain governance while maintaining a unified decision-making process.